The Digitised Manuscripts site contains many different kinds of manuscripts, archives and documents. Much

 details of which are given below.

-There are more than 600 Greek manuscripts ranging in date from the 9th century to the 18th century included
+Almost 900 Greek manuscripts and some of the most important papyri, ranging in date from the first to the 18th

-in the Digitised Manuscripts site.
-These were digitised during two phases of a project funded generously by
+centuries, are now included in the Digitised Manuscripts site.
+The first two phases of the

 Harley Scientific Manuscripts

 The Harley Science Project, funded by William and Judith Bollinger, makes available images and descriptions of

 150 medieval and modern scientific manuscripts from the British Library’s Harley collection.
 The Project also

 incorporates updated records of seventy-two medical manuscripts that were created in 2005–2007 for the Harley